pranavdulepet/echelon-ai-workflow/README.md

 - Logic rules:
   - are inserted with generated placeholder IDs
   - include conditions and actions described in the intent payload
+  - field references in `lhs_ref` and `target_ref` are automatically resolved from `field_code` to `field_id`
+  - priority conflicts are automatically resolved by incrementing until a free slot is found
+  - update and delete operations are supported for existing rules

 The final change-set JSON follows the required format: